 This land used to be next to the Scraptoft De Montfort University Campus.

 Before this is was part of the gardens of Scaptoft Hall (Which still stands today) which was once owned by the Wigley Family.

-The most popular story told when teenagers explore the woods is that it was once home to witch.
+The most popular story told when teenagers explore the woods is that it was once home to a witch.

 The story changes between each group and these stories are then passed down to future generations so each telling is different.

 Most stories of witches that are told in Leicester include a variant of the tale of Black Annis.

 In Short, Black Annis is a bogeyman figure in Leicester folklore, she is said to be a blue-faced hag with iron claws and a taste of human flesh, especially children.